AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/organizations/organizations-and-teams.md

  </tbody>
 </table>

-&#42;To find out what plan, license type, or access you have, contact your [!DNL Workfront] administrator.
+To find out what plan, license type, or access you have, contact your [!DNL Workfront] administrator.

 <p>**For information on Adobe Workfront Fusion licenses, see <a href="../../workfront-fusion/get-started/license-automation-vs-integration.md" class="MCXref xref">Adobe Workfront Fusion licenses</a></p>